rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 # Initialization

-At initialization/startup, Rsvim proceeds the steps below in order:
+At initialization/startup, Rsvim proceeds below steps in order:

-## 1. Loading environment variables
+## 1. Loading Environment Variables

 Reads the environment variables and initialize all Rsvim constants.